Can Dogs Have Coconut Water Blog Banner

 If you want a hydrating treat, dog-safe fruits with high water content can make more sense in some cases.
 Ice cubes, plain water, and simple dog-safe foods are often easier to justify than specialty drinks.

-If you are comparing hydrating foods more broadly, our can dogs eat watermelon guide is a useful next read.
+If you are comparing hydrating foods more broadly, our can dogs eat watermelon guide is a practical next read.

 Most of the time, your dog does not need a better drink.
 Just a better reason to keep drinking water.